 The auditd process is the auditing daemon related to the Linux audit framework.
 It enables monitoring file changes and the usage of specific systems calls on Linux.
 This section shows articles related to the framework.

 The Linux Audit framework is a powerful tool to audit system events.
 From running executables up to system calls, everything can be logged.
 However, all this audit logging comes at the price of decreased system performance.
 Let’s have a look at how we can optimize our audit rules.
 Performance tips Good auditd performance will reduce stress on the Linux kernel and lower its impact.
 Before changing anything to your system, we suggest benchmarking your system performance before and after.
 This […]Read more

-Linux Audit Framework 101 Basic Rules for Configuration Starting with Linux auditing can be overwhelming.
-Fortunately there is a great tool available to tell the Linux kernel to watch some events and log them for us.
+Starting with Linux auditing can be overwhelming.
+Fortunately, there is a great feature in the Linux kernel to watch events and log them for us.
 To give you a quick start to use the Linux Audit Framework, we have collected some basic rules for configuring the audit daemon and its rules.
 Main Configuration By default the configuration values in /etc/audit/audit.conf are suitable for most systems.
 If you know your system is very low or very high (e.g. mainframe) on resources, […]Read more

 Linux audit – Log files /var/log/audit By default the Linux audit framework logs all data in the /var/log/audit directory.
 Usually this file is named audit.log. /var/log/audit/audit.log This is the default log file for the Linux audit daemon.
 The file has a capture of all related audit events.
 It has been configured in auditd.conf: root@server# cat /etc/audit/auditd.conf log_file = /var/log/audit/audit.log Usually there is no reason to alter this location, unless a different storage location is preferred.
 For safeguarding of the […]Read more